UniMath/agda-unimath/src/simplicial-type-theory/horizontal-composition-arrows-functions.lagda.md

 ## Properties

-### Unit laws for horizontal composition of simplicial arrows of functions
+### Unit laws for horizontal composition of arrows of functions

 ```agda
 module _